time2fishman/qa-enter-wanted/README.md

 * Sex: Required, 1 character in length, alphabet only, F (female) M (male) and U (unknown) are the only accepted entries
 * Race: Required, 1 character in length, alphabet only
 * Height: Required, 3 characters in length, numeric only in FII format, where F is feet and I is inches
-* Weight: Required, 3 characters in length, numeric only in lbs, use leading zero if necessary
+* Weight: Required, 1-3 characters in length, numeric only in lbs, leading zeros to be entered systematically as necessary to change the length to 3 characters in the assembled query.
 * Hair: Required, 3-10 characters in length, alpha only
 * Offense: Required, 5-15 characters in length, any allowed
 * Date of Warrant/Violation: Required, 8 characters in length, numeric in MMDDYYYY format (allows dates from 1900 to today +1 day, to account for time zone differences)